JASYTIONLINE/3302-cmpa-repo/content/3-glossary.md

 ## Strategic Objective
 Definition: TBP

+## Sustainable Development
+### SD

+##### Definition
+Development that meets present needs without compromising the ability of future generations to meet their own needs, achieved by balancing economic growth, environmental protection, and social responsibility.

+##### Context
+In the PMP framework, [SD](#sd) connects directly to **PMI’s Code of Ethics and Professional Conduct** and the **ECO’s Business Environment domain**.
+It emphasizes that projects should create value not only for immediate stakeholders but also for society and the environment over the long term.
+On the exam, it may be contrasted with purely financial success metrics, reminding candidates that project outcomes must consider environmental and social impacts alongside cost and schedule.

+##### Exam Cue
+On the exam, [SD](#sd) is tested as the principle of ensuring projects deliver long-term value while minimizing harm to people and the environment.
+If a question asks about balancing profit, social benefit, and environmental impact, the correct perspective is sustainable development.

+#### Sample Question 1
+A project team is pressured to cut costs by using cheaper materials.
+This option would meet budget goals but would increase environmental waste and reduce the community’s trust in the organization.
+What should the project manager do?

+**Answer Choices (with why)**

+- **A. Approve the cheaper materials to satisfy the budget.**
+  ❌ Wrong.
+Short-term cost savings do not align with sustainability goals and can damage reputation.
+  **Why:** PMP standards require consideration of long-term social and environmental impacts.

+- **B. Escalate the decision to the sponsor for financial approval.**
+  ❌ Wrong.
+Escalation ignores the project manager’s duty to advocate for sustainable practices.
+  **Why:** PMI expects project managers to incorporate ethics and sustainability into decisions.

+- **C. Recommend an option that meets requirements while considering environmental and social impacts.**
+  ✅ Correct.
+Sustainable development means balancing cost, environmental, and social concerns.
+  **Why:** This aligns with PMI’s business environment focus and sustainable value delivery.

+- **D. Delay the decision until after the next phase gate review.**
+  ❌ Wrong.
+Deferring the issue avoids responsibility and can lead to poor outcomes.
+  **Why:** Proactive decision-making is required to align with sustainability principles.

+## System
+Definition: TBP

 ---
 [[#a|A]] • [[#b|B]] • [[#c|C]] • [[#d|D]] • [[#e|E]] • [[#f|F]] • [[#g|G]] • [[#h|H]] • [[#i|I]] • [[#j|J]] • [[#k|K]] • [[#l|L]] • [[#m|M]] • [[#n|N]] • [[#o|O]] • [[#p|P]] • [[#q|Q]] • [[#r|R]] • [[#s|S]] • [[#t|T]] • [[#u|U]] • [[#v|V]] • [[#w|W]] • [[#x|X]] • [[#y|Y]] • [[#z|Z]]